itristenx/CueIT/apps/admin/README.md

 ## API Integration

-The admin interface communicates with the QueueIT API server through a centralized API client (`src/lib/api.ts`) that handles:
+The admin interface communicates with the Nova Synth API server through a centralized API client (`src/lib/api.ts`) that handles:

 - Authentication with JWT tokens
 - Request/response interceptors